SizableElectronics/USB-UART-Adapters/README.md

 Not insulated | Voltlevels insulation | Fully electric insulation Target Price $9.9 | Target Price $11.9 | Target Price $14.9

-## Wanna contribute?
+## Want to contribute?
-Feel free to make a pull request and I will take a look at it and hopefully merge dem it if it's good.
+Feel free to make a pull request and I will take a look at it and hopefully merge dem it if it's any good.

 ## License
 Apache License Version 2.0